darkforestry/amms-rs/docs/addingAnAMM.md

 }
 ```

 The last stop on our tour is the `populate_amms` function in `src/sync/mod.rs`.
 This function is responsible for getting all of the relevant `AMM` data for a given AMM.
 The content of the `amms` slice must contain the same `AMM` variant.
+There are two approaches to fetching the data.
+You can either create a [batch contract]() to get data for each of the AMMs in the vec in chunks or populate the data one by one.
+For the example below, we will implement data population without a batch contract.

 ```rust